rishabhk108/MLClass/Fall2023/README.md

 ## Course Lecture Slides
 I will be placing the annotated course slides on this github repo

+# Mid-Term Examination
+The Mid-term exam will be held on October 30th 2023.
+It will be during class from 4pm to 5:15 pm.

+# Final Projects
+Each of you will present the final project in front of the entire class.
+You will have 5 mins to present your slides (4 mins for your talk and 1 min Q&A).
+The project presentations will be on November 27th, 29th, and December 4th 2023.

 ## Project Presentations
 During the last two weeks of the semester, all the students will be presenting their projects in the class.
 Each student will have 4 minutes to present the project.
 More details to be announced here soon!